GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 ## Join our team

-We are currently have a number of positions open for Designers—UX, Service, Content Strategy, and Product.
+We currently have a number of positions open for Designers—UX, Service, Content Strategy, and Product.
 We are opening a role specifically for bilingual (Spanish/English) UX Designers and Content Strategists to help improve services for the Spanish-speaking public.
 Check out open positions or register for an info session to ask questions and learn more about the process [on the TTS join page](https://join.tts.gsa.gov/).
 If you would like to be notified when an application is open, please join our mailing list at: [join.tts.gsa.gov/newsletter](https://join.tts.gsa.gov/newsletter/).

 {{< note >}} Read part two: [Latinx Identity in Design, Tech, and Government: The TTS Latinx employee resource group shares definitions, data, and the importance of representation in civic tech](https://digital.gov/2022/10/14/latinx-identity-in-design-tech-and-government/). {{< /note >}}